FeatureImage_FirstWellingtonian.png

 By the month of Ihonui (February), the settlement was starting to get established, and Whātonga made plans to return home to Māhia.
 Before he left, he took Tara and a small crew out to inspect the islands of Kāpiti, Mana, and the yet-unnamed island that would become Miramar, looking for good locations to build a permanent settlement.
 Near a spring on a hill overlooking Worser Bay, Whātonga thrust his staff into the ground, marking the future site of a fortified pā.
 There is nothing marking the pā site today, but it seems to have been located roughly at the site of Worser Bay School, between Seatoun Heights Road and Marine Parade.

 The pā was named Te Whetū Kairangi.
-The name was given because there were no other people living in the harbour; the only thing the villagers could see at night were stars (“whetū” means star, “kairangi” can mean exalted or high status).
+The name was given because no other people were living in the harbour; the only thing the villagers could see at night were stars (“whetū” means star, “kairangi” can mean exalted or high status).
 Miramar became known as Motu Kairangi, drawing its name from the pā.

 Te Whetū Kairangi was described as being in an exposed, accessible spot near cultivation grounds.
 It was completely enclosed by three layers of stockade fences, with one main entrance, and elevated towers on each side.
 There was a water spring at the hill’s summit, surrounded by stockades, and a protected path connecting the two.
 There were two large houses built inside the pā: Raukawa and Whare-rangi.